Ada Sereni: Move to Israel and Givat Brenner

 While the Kibbutz had no infrastructure (water was carried in on donkeys), Sereni adapted well to life there.
 She became the director of the pomegranate juice and preserves factory.
-In 1931 she had her third child, a son named Daniel.
 In the 1930s, the family joined Enzo on several missions on behalf of the kibbutz and the Zionist movement to Italy, Germany, and the United States.
 While in New York, Sereni organized a commune of young Israeli pioneers and educators, all living in the same house with their families.

 In 1944, Enzo, against Sereni's wishes, volunteered to go behind enemy lines in Italy to make contact with the Jews who survived there.
 According to Ada:"That was perhaps the only time I told Enzo not to pursue his choice.
 He was adamant."After he was deployed on May 15, 1944, all contact with him was lost.
 At the end of World War II, when Enzo was not among the prisoners who returned, Sereni turned to Shaul Avigur, the head of the Mossad LeAliyah Bet, and with his approval went to Italy to attempt to trace the fate of her husband.